-- (e) The Texas Bar Examination shall last two and one-half days and shall consist of the Multistate Performance Test (MPT), given on Tuesday morning; the Procedure and Evidence Questions (P&E), given on Tuesday morning; the Multistate Bar Examination (MBE), given on Wednesday; and the Texas Essay Questions (Essays), given on Thursday.
-After grading the answers to the MPT, the P&E, and the Essays, the resulting raw scores on each of these portions will be scaled to the Multistate Bar Examination, using the standard deviation method.
+- (d) The Texas Bar Examination administered before the February 2021 administration will last two and one-half days and consist of the Multistate Performance Test (MPT), given on Tuesday morning; the Procedure and Evidence Questions (P&E), given on Tuesday morning; the Multistate Bar Examination (MBE), given on Wednesday; and the Texas Essay Questions (Essays), given on Thursday.
+After grading the answers to the MPT, the P&E, and the Essays, the resulting raw scores on each of these portions will be scaled to the MBE, using the standard deviation method.
 Scores on the various portions of the examination will be weighted as follows: MPT, 10%; P&E, 10%; MBE, 40%; and Essays, 40%.
-Applicants who earn a combined scaled score of 675 (out of a possible 1000 points) shall pass the examination.
-A partial score on any portion of a failed examination shall not be applied to any subsequent examination. - (f) An Applicant may take no more than five (5) examinations.
-However, for good cause shown, the Board at its discretion may waive this limitation upon such conditions as the Board may prescribe. - (g) Any Applicant who has failed at least two Texas Bar Examinations may submit a written request, within two weeks of the release of the examination results, for a Formal Review of the performance the immediately preceding Applicant's on examination (excluding the MBE multistate portion).
-Such Formal Review shall take place in Austin, Texas at a time selected by the Board and shall consist of an individual oral review of such examination papers by the examining members of the Board.
-Regardless of the number of examinations taken, an Applicant may receive only one Formal Review under the provisions of this paragraph. - (h) Any Applicant who has failed the examination is eligible to receive a written analysis of the Applicant's performance on the examination.
+An Applicant must earn a combined scaled score of at least 675 (out of a possible 1,000 points) to pass the Texas Bar Examination.
+A partial score on any portion of a failed examination must not be applied to any subsequent examination. - (e) The Texas Bar Examination administered beginning with the February 2021 administration will last two days and consist of the Uniform Bar Examination components: the Multi Essay Examination (MEE), given on Tuesday; the MPT, given on Tuesday; and the MBE, given on Wednesday.
+Scores on the various portions of the examination will be weighted as follows: MEE, 30%; MPT, 20%; and MBE, 50%.
+An Applicant must earn a combined scaled score of at least 270 (out of a possible 400 points) to pass the Texas Bar Examination.
+A partial score on any portion of a failed examination must not be applied to any subsequent examination. - (f) An Applicant-who, after a combined total of five examinations, has failed to pass the Texas Bar Examination or earn a score of at least 270 on the Uniform Bar Examination administered in another State-cannot take another Texas Bar Examination or be admitted to the Bar based on a transferred Uniform Bar Examination score.
+For good cause shown, the Board may waive this prohibition. - (g) An Applicant who has failed the Texas Bar Examination more than once may submit a written request, within two weeks of the release of the Texas Bar Examination results, for a Formal Review of the Applicant's performance on the immediately preceding Texas Bar Examination, excluding the MBE portion).
+A Formal Review means an individual oral review of the Applicant's Texas Bar Examination papers by the examining Board members that takes place in Austin at a time selected by the Board.
+Regardless of the number of Texas Bar Examinations taken, an Applicant may receive only one Formal Review under this subsection. - (h)An Applicant who has failed the Texas Bar Examination is eligible to receive a written analysis of the Applicant's performance on the Texas Bar Examination.
 The Board may determine the form and content of the written analysis.

-(i) The Board shall keep, for one year from the date of every examination, all failing examinations.
-The Board shall not be required to keep any part of passing examinations.
+(i) The Board must keep, for one year from the date of every Texas Bar Examination, all failing Texas Bar Examinations.
+The Board need not keep any part of passing Texas Bar Examinations.

-Rule 12 Examinees With Disabilities
+Rule 12 Examinees with Disabilities